Types of disability services

 Disability assist dogs

 Certified disability assist dogs are welcome on campus.
-They'll need to wear a jacket showing they're certified by one of these organisations:
+They must wear a jacket identifying one of the following certifying organisations:

 Contact us